Cordial Fine Wine and Beer, which specializes in

 WASHINGTON – Specialty wine and beer bottles from France, Argentina, South Africa and the East and West Coasts line the walls of Cordial Fine Wine and Beer’s small store at Union Market.

-Cordial opened its first location in January at
+Cordial opened its first location in January at Union Market in northeast D.C., which hosts a community of artisan vendors.

 Union Market was an ideal match for Cordial Fine Wine and Beer, says owner Eric Rohleder from Austin, TX.